zooniverse/front-end-monorepo/packages/lib-content/src/screens/Settings/helpers/README.md

 ## How To: fetching and updating user data

-In practice, we're only fetching the user data once using SWR, and then trusting the local data that we edit.
+TL;DR:

-- After we fetch user data via useUserData(), we rely on the SWR to automatically revalidate (usually when user re-focuses on the page or their network reconnects).
+- Use useUserData() to fetch user data.
-- We are NOT syncing local data with any
+- Use mutate() to make local changes (e.g. on text input, when user inputs a new display name).
+Remember to set `options.revalidate=false`.
-  - Basically when we successfully use updateUserData() to save changes to Panoptes, we're ignoring what the update user resource that the server responds with.
+- Use updateUserData() INSIDE mutate() to save changes to _Panoptes._ and then force revalidation (`options.revalidate=true`) to make sure server changes are legit.
-  - Unless the server responds with an error, in which case we definitely have an issue.
+- Keep an eye on when SWR automatically revalidates (i.e. on network reconnect) because this will usually _undo any unsaved local changes._

 ## useUserData()